EducloudAI/AI-Integration-Framework/docs/ai-native/README.md

 # 🔹 The AI‑Native Ecosystem
-**How Agile, TOGAF and Operations evolve into AI‑Native methodologies**
+*How every domain in the organization evolves into AI‑Native ways of working*

-The AI Integration Framework is designed to work seamlessly with three complementary methodologies that translate traditional enterprise practices into AI‑Native ways of working.
+The AI Integration Framework supports the full transformation of modern organizations.

-These three domains, AI‑Native Agile, AI‑Native TOGAF and AI‑Native Operations, form a complete ecosystem that supports the full lifecycle of AI adoption, from strategy to development to operations.
+It integrates seamlessly with **business**, **IT & development**, and **management & governance** domains, and strengthens the methods they already use.

-Together, they create a unified governance and quality model that spans the entire lifecycle of modern organizations.
+This creates a unified AI‑native foundation across the entire organization.

 ---

-## 🌟 Why AI‑Native Methodologies Are Needed
+# 🌟 Why AI‑Native Methodologies Are Needed

-Traditional frameworks such as Agile, TOGAF and ITIL were created long before AI became a core part of business operations.
+Traditional frameworks such as Agile, TOGAF, ITIL and Lean were created before AI became central to business operations.
 As a result, they lack:

 - AI‑specific governance